Teaching in the Age of AI

 You might consider a variety of approaches for AI use in the classroom.
 It isn’t an all-or-nothing deal.
 Remember, you are making the decisions in line with your course objectives, what you, as an educator, decide is important for your students and the environment of your discipline and college.
 Here are some examples of approaches and sample language you can adopt (adapted from Champlain College).
 These are examples only.
 Feel free to adjust for your own courses.

-Check out Dr. Leigh Shaw’s newly developed course policy on AI following completing the CETL’s Summer 2024 AI Learning Community.
+Check out Professor Leigh Shaw’s course policy on AI after completing the CETL’s Summer 2024 AI Learning Community.

 Course Policy (PDF)